trung1-dothanh/trung1-dothanh/README.md

-I accidentally granted the permissions as required for a spyware named Github Copilot, so I moved all my works to a new account: https://github.com/dothanhtrung
+I accidentally granted the permissions as required for a Github Copilot, so I moved all my works to a new account: https://github.com/dothanhtrung